1-Day Reset Meal Plan: 1,500 Calories

 Combine the grapefruit and orange in a bowl.
 Top with chopped mint.

 Reset Bonus: This healthy citrus salad is packed with 183 percent of your daily vitamin C needs.
-Vitamin C is known for its powerful antioxidant power and can help minimize the harmful free-radical damage that occurs after a heavy meal.
+Vitamin C is known for its powerful antioxidant benefits and can help minimize the harmful free-radical damage throughout the body.